open/close all folders

 Anime and Manga

 - Invoked in Puella Magi Madoka Magica.
 Madoka Kaname believes there's nothing special about herself and this feeling is highlighted by the four other members of the main cast becoming Magical Girls, and beating the crap out of witches and each other.
 As the story goes on, we find out that this is justified, as mahou shoujo in the series are doomed to become the very witches they fight, and Homura has been keeping Madoka in this role to protect her.
-In the end Madoka becomes an ultimate savior.
+In the end Madoka becomes an ultimate savior and shows her compassion by helping Magical Girls die happy.
+Also, her witch form showed the isolated dark part of her which was to help others by absorbing them.
+Not a colourless person, no?

 - Yu-Gi-Oh!: The Protagonist, Yugi is the only duelist without a quirk.
 He's not the blue-eyed dragon guy, the bug guy, dino guy or even the gambling card guy.
 His own alter ego has his "age-old pharaoh" thing going for him.
-It's downplayed in the manga, where he definitely does have a few outstanding quirks (i.e. getting mad when somebody mistakes his age, having the tendencies of a Covert Pervert, e.t.c.) but just not as much as other characters.
+It's downplayed in the manga, where he definitely does have a few outstanding quirks (i.e. getting mad when somebody mistakes his age, having the tendencies of a Covert Pervert, etc.) but just not as much as other characters.

 - Daily Lives of High School Boys.
 Tadakuni is an inversion.
 He's a plain Generic Guy with no backstory and he has fewer relationships with other characters than his two friends Hidenori and Yoshitake.
-Tadakuni's suffers from being Out of Focus ,with basically no presence in some episodes and many chapters.
+Tadakuni's suffers from being Out of Focus, with basically no presence in some episodes and many chapters.
 His status is often lampshaded.
 However, Tadakuni is one of the most popular characters in the series and he's much more popular than Hidenori and Yoshitake.
 He's Out of Focus after the first volume and episode 5, making him somewhat like an Ensemble Dark Horse.

 - Sonic X: Sonic is fazed into the background as the role of The Ace, with Audience Surrogate Chris Thorndyke played more as the show's lead.
-Thus, the more colorful side cast he encounters are the main draw.
+Thus, the more colorful side cast he encounters become the main draw.